|

 Contributed by Sarah from Lifepart2 & Beyond

 Travelling out of season will save you a fortune on flights, accommodation, tours, and other forms of transportation.
-So, avoid travelling around major holidays like Christmas and during school vacations will be a major help if you’re travelling on a budget.
+So, avoiding travel around major holidays like Christmas and during school vacations will be a major help if you’re travelling on a budget. ย

-Be spontaneous because often crazy cheap deals pop up on the low budget airlines out of season, so make sure you sign up for those airline newsletters.
-And not just airline newsletters but hotels, hostels, trains, and tours, so you will be one of the first to know when a deal comes available.
+Be spontaneous because often crazy cheap deals pop up on the low-budget airlines out of season, so make sure you sign up for those airline newsletters.
+And not just airline newsletters but hotels, hostels, trains, and tours, so you will be one of the first to know when a deal becomes available.ย

-Be flexible with your travel dates because not only travelling out of season will save you money, but sometimes just moving your departure or return flight by a day or two can make a huge difference.
-For example, by changing a return flight to Nambia by one day can save you $500.
+Be flexible with your travel dates because not only will travelling out of season save you money, but sometimes just moving your departure or return flight by a day or two can make a huge difference.

 Be open to travelling to new places.
 You can find cheap return flights to Skopje, North Macedonia; I had absolutely no idea where Skopje was, but it turned into a great weekend trip.
 Plus, you can save more money if you travel with as little baggage as possible.